A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium statistical physics

 \subsection{Identification of thermodynamic quantities in the extended nonequilibrium Gibbs canonical distribution}

-Starting from Eq.~(\ref{eq:Pi}), and following an analogy with the canonical ensemble, we define the function $\Psi$ in the same spirit as in Eq.~(\ref{eq:Eta}), i.e., $\Psi=-\frac{1}{\beta}\ln Z$, where $Z$ is the partition function.
-This definition allows us to interpret $\Psi$ as a nonequilibrium free energy, consistent with the structure of the extended canonical distribution introduced earlier.
-In the following, we adopt a method originally introduced by Gibbs, which consists in perturbing the probability distribution function in order to identify the physically relevant terms \cite{GIBBS}.
-The total differential of the state function $\Psi$ is:
+We adopt a method originally introduced by Gibbs, which consists in perturbing the probability distribution function in order to identify the physically relevant terms \cite{GIBBS}.
+From Eqs.~(\ref{eq:Pi0}) and~(\ref{eq:Z}), the total differential of the state function $\Psi$ is:

-We recall that the microscopic entropy associated with a given energy level is defined as $S_{i}=-k_{B}\ln P_{i}$, which quantifies the probability associated with occupying state $i$.
-The probability itself is thus a stochastic variable.
-At constant temperature (i.e., fixed $\beta $), the infinitesimal variation of $\Psi$ arises from two sources: the variation of the energy levels $E_{i}$, and the corresponding changes in their occupation probabilities $P_{i}$.
+At constant temperature (i.e., fixed $\beta $), the infinitesimal variation of $\Psi$ arises from two sources: the variation of the energy and the entropy.
 The function $\Psi$ is a state function, since it results from a sum over all accessible states.
 Its total differential includes contributions from variations in all independant variables $\beta$, $\lambda$, and $\xi$, but is itself a unique, well-defined quantity, independent of the index $i$.
-In contrast, the microscopic quantities $E_{i}$ and $S_{i}$ are not state functions; they depend explicitly on the state and thus vary from one state to another.
+In contrast, the random variables $E$ and $S$ are not state functions.
 Consequently, we denote their infinitesimal variations with $\delta$, reflecting that they are path-dependent at the microscopic level.
-Since the energy levels $E_{i}$ are now considered functions of the external control variable $\lambda$ and the internal nonequilibrium variable $\xi$, their total variation under a change in these parameters can be expressed as:
+Since the energy $E$ is now considered function of the external control variable $\lambda$ and the internal nonequilibrium variable $\xi$, its total variation under a change in these parameters can be expressed as:

-The energy levels $E_{i}$ do not depend on $\beta$.
-However, the statistical entropies $S_{i}$ (natural logarithm of the probabilities) depend on $\beta$ .
-Their infinitesimal variations can thus be written as:
+The energy $E$ does not depend on $\beta$.
+However, the entropy $S$ (natural logarithm of the probability) depend on $\beta$ .
+Its infinitesimal variation can thus be written as:

 Expanding the total differential of $\Psi$ as a sum of its partial derivatives with respect to the three state variables, and identifying the partial derivatives, from Eq.~(\ref{eq:dPsi}) we write: